zeromq/czmq/README.md

     CZMQ_EXPORT int
         zsock_brecv (void *self, const char *picture, ...);

+    //  Return socket routing ID if any.
+This returns 0 if the socket is not
+    //  of type ZMQ_SERVER or if no request was already received on it.
+    CZMQ_EXPORT uint32_t
+        zsock_routing_id (zsock_t *self);

+    //  Set routing ID on socket.
+The socket MUST be of type ZMQ_SERVER.
+    //  This will be used when sending messages on the socket via the zsock API.
+    CZMQ_EXPORT void
+        zsock_set_routing_id (zsock_t *self, uint32_t routing_id);

     //  Set socket to use unbounded pipes (HWM=0); use this in cases when you are
     //  totally certain the message volume can fit in memory.
 This method works
     //  across all versions of ZeroMQ.
 Takes a polymorphic socket reference.